marcusnobrega-eng/profile/_pages/Developed_Models.md

 - Outputs saved in a variety of formats, such as .TIF rasters, .mp4 animations, .csv stage-discharge values in internal gauges and at the outlet, .png figures of the input data, etc.
 - The model is fully written in Matlab and includes all input data from Excel spreadsheets.

-<i> Example of a rain-on-the-grid simulation in an urban area with the influence of hydraulic devices such as culverts or by urban infrastructure such as bridges</i>.
+<i> Example of a 1 in 50-year rain-on-the-grid simulation in an urban area in Sao Paulo, Brazil with the influence of hydraulic devices such as culverts or by urban infrastructure such as bridges</i>.

 <img src="https://marcusnobrega-eng.github.io/profile//files/Rain_on_the_grid.gif">